navidrome/website/content/en/docs/gsoc/_index.md

 * Skill level: Hard
 * Required abilities: Go and SQL, and a teensy bit of react for the UX
-* Expected outcome: Ability to use multiple libraries withint a single user account
+* Expected outcome: Ability to use multiple libraries within a single user account

 #### Links and further reading